Principal Investigator Resources

 * See exception request process for retired faculty eligibility requirements

-** Exceptions require approval of department head, dean and the VP for Research and Innovation
+** Exceptions require approval of department head, dean and the senior vice president for research and innovation

-***Exceptions require approval of department head and dean; Visiting Professor required to be on VT payroll while serving as PI
+***Exceptions require approval of department head and dean; visiting professor required to be on Virginia Tech payroll while serving as principal investigator

 ^Unless required by sponsor and approved by department head and dean

-To be eligible to qualify for PI status, an individual must demonstrate or possess the following:
+To be eligible to qualify for principal investigator status, an individual must demonstrate or possess the following:

 - A doctorate or master’s with substantial related experience